What to Expect When You Sell on Amazon

 Check for New Orders Daily

-Promptly satisfy all new orders by checking for them daily.
-You will receive an order notification when a sale is made but it’s best to check manually just in case.
-Orders can be viewed in the Seller Central portal as well as any customer communication.
+Promptly fill all new orders by checking for them daily.
+You will receive an order notification when a sale is made, but it’s best to check manually just in case.
+Orders and customer communications can be viewed in the Seller Central portal.

 Check Your Inventory Regularly